Madonna: 2003–2006: American Life and Confessions on a Dance Floor

-Madonna gave another provocative performance later that year at the 2003 MTV Video Music Awards, when she kissed singers Britney Spears and Christina Aguilera while singing the track "Hollywood".
-In October 2003, she provided guest vocals on Spears' single "Me Against the Music".
-It was followed with the release of Remixed & Revisited.
-The EP contained remixed versions of songs from American Life and included "Your Honesty", a previously unreleased track from the Bedtime Stories recording sessions.
-Madonna also signed a contract with Callaway Arts & Entertainment to be the author of five children's books.
-The first of these books, titled The English Roses, was published in September 2003.
-The story was about four English schoolgirls and their envy and jealousy of each other.
-The book debuted at the top of The New York Times Best Seller list, and became the fastest-selling children's picture book of all time.
-Madonna donated all of its proceeds to a children's charity.
+The original music video of "American Life" caused controversy due to its violence and anti-war movement imagery, and was withdrawn after the 2003 invasion of Iraq began.
+Madonna voluntarily censored herself due to the political climate of the country.
+Her performance at the 2003 MTV Video Music Awards—in which she kissed singers Britney Spears and Christina Aguilera while performing "Hollywood"—was highly publicized.
+She then released Remixed & Revisited, an extended play featuring new remixes of songs from American Life and the unreleased "Your Honesty".
+Madonna signed a contract with Callaway Arts & Entertainment to write five children's books.
+The first, titled The English Roses, was published in September 2003 and tells the story of four English schoolgirls struggling with envy and jealousy.
+The book became the fastest-selling children's picture book at the time, with all proceeds donated to a children's charity.